 One of our members, Kim, left her high-powered job to become a Patient Transport Driver…

 Want to make the most of your skills and work experience?
 Consulting is an attractive prospect for many retired professionals who have spent years in a corporate environment building up valuable knowledge and experience.
 Consultants simply exchange their knowledge for money and may work on a part or full-time basis.

-Most Consultants are self-employed but may have several regular clients who get in touch as and when needed – for example to help map out a marketing strategy for the year.
-Consulting is a great option for businesses as they gain access to specialist knowledge and advice without them having to take on an expensive full time employee.
-Websites like Guru and Upwork are great places to find freelance opportunities and start building up clients.
-And you might well be surprised at how valuable your skills are to others!
+Most Consultants are self-employed but may have several regular clients who get in touch as and when needed – for example, to help map out a marketing strategy for the year.
+Consulting is a great option for businesses as they gain access to specialist knowledge and advice without them having to take on an expensive full-time employee.

 4. Film and TV extra

 If you like the idea of being on the TV – even just for a minute or two – then you could consider working as a film or TV extra.
 This is a popular role because it offers the opportunity to try something a bit different and you could end up being a passer-by in the street in Emmerdale or a patient in the background in Casualty!

 Film sets can be exciting places to work because you’ll get to meet people from all walks of life and learn how some of your favourite TV shows and films are made.
 Casting agencies are always on the lookout for people of all ages and backgrounds to reflect real-life communities, so why not give it a go?

 The following casting agencies recruit extras from around the country…